otoolep/udp-broadcast/README.md

-A simple system that uses UDP broadcast.
+A simple test system that uses UDP broadcast.